grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 - If the failing service is going OOM (`OOMKilled`): scale up or increase the memory
 - If the failing service is crashing / panicking: look for the stack trace in the logs and investigate from there
   - If crashing service is query-frontend, querier or store-gateway, and you have "activity tracker" feature enabled, look for `found unfinished activities from previous run` message and subsequent `activity` messages in the log file to see which queries caused the crash.
+- When using Memberlist as KV store for hash rings, ensure that Memberlist is working correctly.
+See [instructions for `MimirGossipMembersMismatch` alert.](#MimirGossipMembersMismatch)

 #### Alertmanager